CyberT33N/typescript-cheat-sheet/README.md

 export default BaseError
 ```
+- **When you create a class then Typescript will autmatically creae a type that you can re-use your class in another file as class and as type.
+However, this will only work for the class defined types and for the extended classes.
+It will not implement your Interface types even whn you use `immplements`.
+This means if needed you need to export the interface aswell if it is maybe different to the class itself**

 - When you define e.g. `public title: string` in your constructor argument it will be synthetic sugar and will do the same as:
   ```typescript
     constructor(